What Does a High School Teacher Do?

 A high school teacher teaches students from grades 9-12.
-They may work at public or private schools, and focus on a specific subject to teach students.
+They may work at public or private schools, and focus on a specific subject to teach.
 High school teachers are responsible for creating lesson plans, delivering subject materials, and administering assessments.
-Their duties also include establishing rapport and professional relationships with staff, parents, and students, attending meetings and conferences, and monitoring their students’ overall wellbeing.
+Their duties also include establishing rapport and professional relationships with staff, parents, and students, attending meetings and conferences, and monitoring their students’ overall well-being.

-An education degree is required to become a high school teacher along with a passion for teaching students.
-High school teachers have excellent time management and organizational skills, as well as resilience and a positive attitude.
-Maintaining a high degree of professionalism is crucial as a high school teacher, with great interpersonal, written, and verbal communication skills.
+An education degree is required to become a high school teacher along with certification, and a passion for teaching students.
+High school teachers should have excellent time management and organizational skills, as well as resilience and a positive attitude.
+Maintaining a high degree of professionalism is crucial along with great interpersonal skills.
+While being a teacher can at times be tough it can be extremely rewarding to help children grow into happy and productive adults.

 This teacher position is accountable to collaborate with administrators and staff in planning for and leading students to learning success.
 This position will be accountable for developing and teaching curriculum based on the (state) Common Core Standards.